Probabilistic channel simulation using coherence: Probabilistic channel simulation with DIO

-Theorem~\ref{theo:no-go_theorem} and its corollary tell us that not all quantum channels can be simulated by DIO, even probabilistically.
-Take single-qubit unitary channel $\cU_\theta^1$ and quantum state$\ket{+}$ as an example.
+Theorem~\ref{theo:no-go_theorem} and Corollary~\ref{coro:no_go_coro} tell us that not all quantum channels can be simulated exactly by DIO, even probabilistically.
+Take single-qubit unitary channel $\cU_\theta$ and quantum state$\proj{+}$ as an example.
 One can easily obtain